 - Sky Pirate: "Pirate of the Airways".

-- Standard Female Grab Area: Goldie gets this a few times.
+- Standard Female Grab Area: Goldie gets captured this way a few times◊.

 - Steven Ulysses Perhero: Goldie's family name.